Gurpartap/vagrant-kubernetes-setup/README.md

 1. Build Kubernetes and Flannel.
 See instructions below.
 2. Add the compiled binaries to this repo's `bin` directory.
 3. Run `bash up.sh` to provision vagrant and setup ssh tunnel for `kubecfg`.
 4. Use `kubecfg` to interact with Kubernetes API Server which is running on cluster's master.
+If you don't want to setup `kubecfg` on your machine, proceed with `vagrant ssh master`.

 #### Building Kubernetes and Flannel